saltstack/relenv/docs/source/cli/index.rst

 Mayflower exposes the following subcommands.

-The recommended way to run mayflower commands is to use the exposed commands.
+The recommended way to run relenv commands is to use the exposed commands.

 .. code-block:: bash

-    mayflower <subcommand> <args>
+    relenv <subcommand> <args>

 .. note::